petschki/coredev.vagrant/README.rst

 What's under the hood
 ---------------------

 VirtualBox provides the virtual machine facilities.
 Vagrant makes setting it up, including port forwarding and shared folders, convenient.
 Vagrant also provides a wrapper around the Puppet and shell provisioning system.

-The guest operating system is the most recent Ubuntu LTS (12.0.4, Precise Pangolin), 32-bit (so that it will run on a 32- or 64-bit host).
+The guest operating system is the most recent Ubuntu LTS (14.04.5, Trusty), 64-bit.

 After setting up the operating system, Vagrant's provisioning system is used to load the required system packages, clone coredev_py2 and coredev_py3, and set up the convenience scripts and share directory.